p2rathod/p2rathod.github.io/_posts/2018-11-27-5-takeways-from-quitting-and-taking-time-off.md

 - Played golf at St. Andrews in Scotland
 - Trekked Mt.
 Kilimanjaro in Tanzania
-- Spent time at one of the best yoga retreat centres in Watamu, Kenya
+- Spent time at one of the best yoga retreats globally in Watamu, Kenya
-- Surfed in California - hiked at Yosemite
+- Surfed in California and hiked some of Yosemite's best trails
 - Traveled across Japan, spending time in Tokyo, Osaka, and Kyoto, as well as the country side
 - Skydived in New Zealand
 - Road tripped all along the North and South Island in New Zealand
+- Attended The Woodford Folk Festival -- 7 days of music, talks, workshops, and parties
+- Scoured the beaches of Australia's East coast

 But it's what I haven't done that is the most interesting